-According to the World Health Organization (WHO), irrational medicine use is a chronic and serious global problem, with over half of medicines prescribed, dispensed, or sold inappropriately.
+According to the World Health Organization (WHO), irrational medicine use is a chronic and serious global problem, with more than half of all medicines prescribed, dispensed, or sold inappropriately.

-SIAPS supports the WHO-recommended core strategies and interventions to improve the use of medicines, including pre-service curriculum reform, medicine and therapeutics information, essential medicines lists, standard treatment guidelines, supervision and feedback, drug and therapeutics committees, and public education.
-SIAPS also promotes and supports diagnostic services, pharmaceutical care, case management, medicine use evaluation, and continuous quality improvement strategies to enhance high-quality, cost-effective, and patient-centered treatment and care.
-SIAPS and its predecessor programs have also supported multiple medication adherence measurement and improvement strategies, including collaboration with the International Network for the Rational Use of Drugs Initiative on Antiretroviral Adherence (INRUD-IAA) to increase patient adherence to HIV and AIDS treatment regimens.
+SIAPS supported the WHO-recommended core strategies and interventions to improve the use of medicines, including pre-service curriculum reform, medicine and therapeutics information, essential medicines lists, standard treatment guidelines, supervision and feedback, drug and therapeutics committees, and public education.
+SIAPS also promoted and supported diagnostic services, pharmaceutical care, case management, medicine use evaluation, and continuous quality improvement strategies to enhance high-quality, cost-effective, and patient-centered treatment and care.
+SIAPS and its predecessor programs supported multiple medication adherence measurement and improvement strategies, including collaboration with the International Network for the Rational Use of Drugs Initiative on Antiretroviral Adherence to increase patient adherence to HIV and AIDS treatment regimens.

-SIAPS works closely with a wide range of stakeholders—national governments, academia, health facilities, professional associations, community groups, nonprofit organizations, and the private sector—to bring about locally-driven, sustainable changes rooted in evidence.
-Where possible, SIAPS advocates for a systematic approach at the country level to support improved medicine use.
-This approach includes the following activities:
+SIAPS worked closely with a wide range of stakeholders—national governments, academia, health facilities, professional associations, community groups, nonprofit organizations, and the private sector—to bring about locally driven, sustainable changes rooted in evidence.
+Where possible, SIAPS advocated for a systematic approach at the country level to support improved medicine use.
+This approach included the following activities:

-- Conduct an initial rapid appraisal to identify the main issues and stakeholders
+- Conducting an initial rapid appraisal to identify the main issues and stakeholders

-- Bring together a multidisciplinary group (champion group) to catalyze subsequent actions
+- Bringing together a multidisciplinary group to catalyze subsequent actions

-To learn more about our work to promote RMU, please read our technical program update.
+To learn more about our work to promote rational medicine use, please read our technical program update.